nealarch01/FlashcardsApp/Backend/README.md

 - Created with Node.js with Express framework using TypeScript
 - Database: Relational Database using MySQL

-### Note: authentication is incomplete, OAuth will be used for authentication but that will be implemented later..
+### Note: authentication is incomplete, OAuth will be used for authentication but that will be implemented later.
+As of right now, JSON Web Tokens (JWTs) will be utilized.
 ## Database Diagram
 ![diagram-img](./assets/diagram-screenshot.png)